-Figure 13.2 - Starting the Drawing Using the Metric Template

-Modifying How the UCS Icon is Displayed
+Figure 13.2 - Starting the Drawing Using the Metric Template Modifying How the UCS Icon is Displayed

-Figure 13.3 - The UCS Toolbar
+Figure 7.3 - The UCS Settings

 When working in AutoCAD, you may notice the UCS icon moving on the graphical display showing the precise location of the origin.
 Many computer aided design operators do not appreciate having addition UCS lines in with their drawing or solid, so you can set the system to show the UCS in the lower left hand corner of the display.

-Select the Display UCS Dialog tool on the UCS II toolbar (Figure 13.3) and the UCS window will appear the graphical display.
+Select the Named tool on the Coordinates panel under the View tab and the UCS window will appear in the graphical display.
 Pick the Settings tab to change the UCS Icon settings.
-Remove the check from "Display at UCS origin point" as shown in Figure 13.4 and press the OK button to have the system variable change.
+Remove the check from "Display at UCS origin point" as shown in Figure 7.4 and press the OK button to have the system variable change.
 Now you can start to create the solid.